Majors

 Location:

-Opening a dream restaurant is only the beginning.
-Many times, the secret to a restaurant’s success is in the details.
-Explore the essentials of great hospitality and the factors that make a food-service operation successful, including flexibility, professionalism, creating a welcoming atmosphere, and—of course—delicious menus!
+Opening your dream restaurant is just the beginning.
+Success comes from the details—welcoming guests, staying flexible, and always being professional.
+Discover the essentials of great hospitality and the factors that make a food-service operation successful, including atmosphere, attitude, etiquette, and—of course—tasty food!

 Examples of activities